MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-integration-testing.md

 ## 5. Automate integration tests using Azure Pipeline

 Continuous integration involves testing an entire system when a change is introduced.
-In this section, you'll see an Azure Pipeline configuration used to implement continuous integration.
+In this section, you see an Azure Pipeline configuration used to implement continuous integration.

 1. Using your editor of choice, browse to the local clone of the [Terraform sample project on GitHub](https://github.com/Azure/terraform).

 1. Open the `samples/integration-testing/src/azure-pipeline.yaml` file.

-1. Scroll down to the **steps** section where you'll see a standard set of steps used to run various installation and validation routines.
+1. Scroll down to the **steps** section where you see a standard set of steps used to run various installation and validation routines.

 1. Review the line that reads, **Step 1: run the Checkov Static Code Analysis**.
 In this step, the `Checkov` project mentioned earlier runs a static code analysis on the sample Terraform configuration.